Maryland grants stimulus aid to undocumented immigrants, other noncitizens

 But Republicans in the legislature were reluctant to extend the tax credit to noncitizens, saying they were opposed to offering a benefit to undocumented residents and concerned that doing so would encourage more undocumented people to move to the state.

-House Minority Whip Kathy Szeliga (R-Baltimore County) encouraged lawmakers to donate to charities that benefit immigrants and other people in poverty rather than using taxpayer money to offer refunds.
+House Minority Whip Kathy Szeliga (R-Baltimore County) encouraged lawmakers to donate to charities that benefit immigrants and other people in poverty, rather than use taxpayer money to offer refunds.

-“The question is do you give the aid from your own pocket book?
-Or from taxpayers?” she said.
-“You take it from your own pocket. … We have to respect other people’s money.”
+“The question is: Do you give the aid from your own pocket book?
+Or from taxpayers’?” she said.
+“You take it from your own pocket. . . .
+We have to respect other people’s money.”

-Other Republicans argued that the state’s retirees should get additional tax benefits before they are extended to a group of people that include undocumented immigrants.
+Other Republicans said the state’s retirees should get additional tax benefits before they are extended to a group of people that includes undocumented immigrants.
 An amendment to do that failed.

 Maryland’s median income is among the highest in the country, but the state also has a large low-income population.
-In 2019, nearly one in seven Maryland tax-filers — 440,000 households — qualified for the credit.
+In 2019, nearly 1 in 7 Maryland tax-filers — 440,000 households — qualified for the credit.

-The expansion given final approval Friday by the House of Delegates would make an estimated 60,000 more people eligible for about $60 million worth of credits.
-It allows those who file taxes with an Individual Taxpayer Identification Number, or ITIN, to qualify.
+The expansion given final approval Friday by the House of Delegates would make an estimated 60,000 more people eligible, entitling them to roughly $65 million worth of credits.
+It allows those who file taxes with an individual taxpayer identification number, or ITIN, to qualify.

-People who owe taxes but do not have a Social Security number, including people on work visas, student visas, protective status and undocumented immigrants, use taxpayer identification numbers.
+People who owe taxes but do not have a Social Security number, including people on work visas and student visas and undocumented immigrants, use taxpayer identification numbers.

 Federal rules bar them from many federal benefits, including the earned income credit.
 Mixed-status families who have an ITIN-filer on their tax returns are also barred from the tax credit, effectively blocking citizens from receiving the benefit.